Food inflation seen back on the table as prices rise

 Food prices grabbed world policy makers’ attention after hitting record highs in February 2011 and stoking protests connected to the Arab Spring wave of civil unrest in some north Africa and middle eastern countries.

-Prices later receded, but an upturn which began in January, initially seen as a pause in the overall downtrend, has persisted.
+Prices later receded, but an upturn which began in January, initally seen as a pause in the overall downtrend, has persisted.

 The United Nations Food and Agriculture Organisation (FAO) will update its monthly Food Price Index on Thursday and the organisation says prices could rise more in the short and medium term as grain supply tightens and energy prices stay high.